gregabbott/glon/README.md

 - Indents:
   - You can indent GLON with **tabs OR spaces**.
   - The first indent in a block sets the block's indent value.
+  - In GLON, a block means consecutive lines of visible text.
+  - A "GLON block" holds valid GLON, an "Other block" doesn't.
+  - One or more empty lines separates blocks.
-- Strings and keys:
+- Values and Keys:
   - Strings and keys require no quotes.
   - "Quotes around a string or key form part of its content."
   -      Strings and keys may start or end with whitespace.
-  - The parser can strip or keep whitespace surrounding content.
+  - glon.to_js can keep or trim whitespace surrounding strings.
   - Strings and keys may stay empty:
   -
   - Whitespace may populate strings and keys:
   -
-  - The parser can leave or trim whitespace strings and keys.
+  - glon.to_js can keep or trim whitespace surrounding keys.
   - Strings and keys may contain any characters.
+- Separators:
+  - First: The first line per level sets the separator type.
+  - Normal separators: // For standard presentation
+    - a: 1
+    - b: 2
+  - Equals separators: // For faster typing
+    - a = 1
+    - b = 2
 - String and key options:
   - Wikilinks:
     - [[Wikilinks AS keys]]: [[Wikilinks AS values]]
     - [[Wikilinks]] IN [[keys]]: [[Wikilinks]] IN [[values]]
-    - Options:
-      - The parser has two wikilink bracket options.
-      - It can keep or strip them from keys.
-      - It can strip them if a value equals one wikilink.
   - Hash Tags:
     - #tagsInKeys: #tagInValues
   - Markdown:
     - Bold:
-      - **Bold Keys**: For Presentation.
+      - **Bold Keys**: **Bold values**.
-      - **Bold** in Keys: For emphasis.
+      - **Bold** in Keys: **Bold** in values.
-      - Note: The parser can keep or strip bold from keys.
     - Links:
       - [Links as Keys](): [Links as values]()
       - [Links]() in [Keys](): [Links]() in [values]()